a real tried and true stained glass cement,

 but wait, there's more!

 so now how much would you pay?

 |use a credit card or paypal.

 it's fast, safe, and secure.

-you will receive a link to the mud recipe after you check out of paypal.
+page, immediately after you check out of paypal.

 questions • concerns